Compact Conformal Subgraphs: Introduction

-In Section~\ref{sec:experiments}, we complement our theoretical results with a simulation study on the canonical applications of trip planning and noisy navigation.
+We view our paper as being primarily a theoretical paper, with the main contributions being conceptual or theoretical (in establishing provable validity and efficiency guarantees for conformal compression).
+Nevertheless, we present a set of experiments that provide a proof of concept that the proposed method is likely to work well in practice.
+In Appendix~\ref{sec:experiments}, we complement our theoretical results with a simulation study on the canonical applications of trip planning and noisy navigation.
 In the former setting, vertices are activities, hyperedges are itineraries, and a conformal subgraph is a set of activities that captures a large fraction of itineraries; while in the latter setting, vertices are graph edges, hyperedges are navigation paths, and a conformal subgraph is a subgraph that captures a large fraction of routes.
 In both cases, we show that our algorithm either beats natural greedy baselines on the trade-off between compression and conformal calibration, or recovers a planted solution.
-We complement this with experiments on a real-world traffic dataset in Appendix~\ref{sec:real}.
+We complement this with experiments on a real-world traffic dataset.